rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network.md

 - You use different ports for each node.
 - All nodes except the first one have the same `bootnodes` parameter value.
 - Nodes use node IDs (`bzzkeyhex`) which are prefunded by the Ganache seed.
+  - Alternatively, use node IDs outside of this seed to see how nodes without funding behave in an incentivized network.

 ------